Window Buying Guide for NJ Homeowners

 Know Your Glass Options

-Double-pane with low-E coating is the minimum you should accept for any NJ replacement.
-Low-E glass has a microscopic coating that reflects heat — keeping summer heat out and winter warmth in.
-Argon gas fill between the panes adds additional insulating value.
-Triple-pane adds a third glass layer for maximum thermal performance — worth considering for north-facing rooms or homes with high heating costs.
+Double-pane with a low-E coating is the minimum you should accept.
+Low-E glass has a microscopic coating that reflects heat for year-round comfort and lower energy bills, and argon gas fill between the panes adds insulating value.
+Triple-pane adds a third layer for maximum thermal performance.
+But remember: any glass package only delivers its rating if the opening is squared, flashed, and air-sealed — the install is where that performance is won or lost.

 Frame Material Matters